Food Street pilot project

 Tough new conflict of interest rules

-I’ll bring in tough new rules requiring elected officials to proactively disclose assets and prohibit them from working outside City Hall, if these activities are likely to conflict with their public duties.
-I’ll also prohibit elected officials and key staff members from accepting government contracts or lobbying for 12 months after leaving their positions.
+I’m working on bringing in tough new rules requiring elected officials to proactively disclose assets and prohibit them from working outside City Hall, if these activities are likely to conflict with their public duties.
+I’m also working on prohibiting elected officials and key staff members from accepting government contracts or lobbying for 12 months after leaving their positions.

 Make every vote count

 This election will be the last Vancouver civic election where we elect our local representatives using the out-dated at-large voting system.
 If city residents vote in the November provincial referendum to change to a proportional representation system, then future local elections will be conducted using Pro Rep. If Pro Rep is rejected in the fall referendum, then future local elections will be conducted using neighbourhood constituencies, similar to those used at the federal and provincial level.